Three Way Partitioning Around An Element In C++ - C++ Programming Tutorial

 • Third pass: The pivot is used to make the appearance of a pivot in the array, which is traversed once more to gather elements greater than the pivot.
 It again takes O(n) time.

-Since all three passes are independent, the total time complexity is the sum of these individual passes:
+Since each of the three passes operates separately, the cumulative time complexity is the amalgamation of these distinct passes:

-• It means that the brute force approach's number of comparisons (time complexity) is O(n), where n is an array index.
-Big O ignores the constant factor of 3.
+• This implies that the number of comparisons (time complexity) in the brute force strategy is O(n), where n signifies an index within an array.
+In Big O notation, the constant factor of 3 is disregarded.

 Space Complexity: